savonet/book/language.md

 meaning that its a memory cell containing integers.
 On such a reference, two operations are available:

-- one can obtain the value of the reference by using the `!` keyword before the reference, so that `!r` denotes the value contained in the reference `r`, for instance
+- one can obtain the value of the reference by using the `!`\indexop{!} keyword before the reference, so that `!r` denotes the value contained in the reference `r`, for instance